VFC-13: 1980s

 In 1983, the squadron returned to single-seat aircraft and transitioned to the A-4E.

 On 22 April 1988, the squadron was re-designated Fighter Composite Squadron Thirteen (VFC-13).
 The same year, the squadron started operating A-4F "Super Fox" variant of the A-4.

 1990s

 On 26 August 1993, the last A-4 left the squadron.
 Starting in September, the squadron transitioned to the F/A-18 Hornet.

 In April 1996, VFC-13 transferred to NAS Fallon and made the transition to the F-5E Tiger II.
-It took over the adversary mission from VFA-45 and VFA-127.
+It took over the adversary mission from VF-45 and VFA-127.

 2010s

 In 2011, the squadron received their second Battle "E" Efficiency Award.

 2020s

 In April 2022, plans to replace VFC-13's F-5s with Block 32 F-16 Fighting Falcons which are being retired from USAF service became public.
 The squadron's F-5s will be transferred to VFA-204, a US Navy adversary squadron currently operating F/A-18 Hornets.
 VFA-204, based at Naval Air Station Joint Reserve Base New Orleans, is scheduled to retire its aging fleet of Hornets and will be redesignated VFC-204 by October 2022.